pentestpartners/mykali/README.md

 - Run install commands on those repositories (such as `pip install`, `./install.sh` etc.).
 - Copy saved configuration files to a specified location (such as **.bashrc** files etc.).

-The tool can also be used to update Kali along with all the pip/Git tools.
+*The tool can also be used to update Kali along with all the pip/Git tools.*

 There's also a roadmap of upcoming features at the bottom of the readme.
 Feel free to create issues for bugs/suggestions or and pull requests are welcome.

 ## Example

 An example **config.json** is provided, in addition to a barebones copy at **bare-config.json**.
-This file installs and configures an install of Kali, and expects a *config_files* directory in the same directory as the **config.json** containing the configuration files to be copied, in this case .zshrc, .vimrc etc.
+This file installs and configures an install of Kali, and if the *config_files* section is filled then it will copy files from that directory the configured locations, e.g. copy saved .zshrc, .vimrc files to home.

 ## Configuration